ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 ---

 {: #insight-1}
-## Using digital technology is not impact free and reductions are possible
+## Digital technology is not impact free and reductions are possible

+**Actionable opportunity**

+**It's valuable for organisations to take the time to measure their digital estate emissions, and openly share them.
+This helps to dispel the myth that digital is not impact free both internally within teams and around the wider industry.
+It also supports education around what steps can be taken to reduce impact.**

+**The findings**

 There's still a prevalent misconception that the digital technologies sector is green by default, and there's no carbon impact associated with using digital tools.
-This isn't the case.
-It's common to see the sector estimated as responsible for between [2.1 and 3.9% of global greenhouse gas emissions](https://www.sciencedaily.com/releases/2021/09/210910121715.htm) and growing rapidly as society adopts more AI.
-This is not nothing.

-Whilst the impact is smaller than other sectors - [agriculture is around 12%](https://www.statista.com/topics/10348/agriculture-emissions-worldwide/) and [transport is around 33%](https://www.iea.org/energy-system/transport) - its more than enough to merit that the industry becomes more conscious of the consequences of it's use.
+Check the appendix for our [insight into why we think that might be](appendix/#green-by-default).

+But we're starting to know better.
+There are now examples of organisations having a go at estimating their overall impact from digital, and for many it's surprising.
+Recent studies by digitally-enabled service based organisations, like [Salesforce](https://podcast.greensoftware.foundation/e/vnwrkjm8-the-week-in-green-software-net-zero-cloud) and [ABN Amro](https://www.abnamro.com/en/information/sustainability-reporting-and-publications?selectedTabs=Reporting), estimate that digital accounts for 40 - 50% of their organisation’s greenhouse gas emissions.
+Scott Logic's [2023 Environmental Impact Report](https://www.scottlogic.com/news/making-good-progress-towards-net-zero) details their digital emissions for the first time estimated at 158 tonnes CO<sub>2</sub>e, 15% of their organisation's total.

-This project estimates GWF's digital estate emissions for 2023 are [*at least* 496 kgCO<sub>2</sub>e](overview#results-summary).
+Our own 2023 digital estate emissions are [*at least* 496 kgCO<sub>2</sub>e](overview#estimates-summary).
 To put this figure into perspective it's estimated the average cow raised for beef in Scotland emits around [2,600 kgCO<sub>2</sub>e per year](https://www.gov.scot/publications/resas-climate-change-evidence-dairy-farmer-led-group/pages/3/).
 An economy class return flight from [London to Berlin is 523 kgCO<sub>2</sub>](https://co2.myclimate.org/en/portfolios?calculation_id=7289065).

-When taken in isolation you might conclude digital estate emissions are too small a figure to care about.
+If taken in isolation, you might continue to conclude that the digital impact is too small work on.
 But there are a couple of key things to bear in mind.

 **We're very small.** We're a six person team operating a lean non-profit organisation, with a relatively straightforward set of digital products.
 We'd expect our emissions estimate to be small.
+Unfortunately we haven't done the rest of our 2023 emissions reporting yet to understand the relative percentage of that.
+But our napkin based figures suggest it'll be less than 10%, and that's mainly due to our travel.

 **We've already optimised everything we can**.
-Our staff work with us because they already care about digital sustainability, and it's a mindset baked into each of us.
 We think we've exhausted the most *impactful* commonly cited green coding guidance.
 We've chosen our hosting suppliers carefully based on a number of criteria such as use of renewable energy, transparency and quality of service.
 We've optimised our digital services as much as feasible.
 Our websites are lean, code is efficient enough and we have high utilisation rates on our cloud services.
 We monitor the impact of code changes on our Green Web Platform using the [Green Metrics tool](https://www.green-coding.io/projects/green-metrics-tool/).
 We're at a point where further code optimisation might be fun to do, but the gains aren't likely to reduce our estimates meaningfully.
 We have a BYOD policy for employee devices and purchase refurbed equipment when possible.
 For Saas and off the shelf software, we default to services that are open source.
-(We would default to those with a verified, lower carbon estimate if we could.
+We would default to those with a verified, lower carbon estimate if we could.
 But the data isn't there to support that decision making yet, [more on that to come]((#insight-5)).

 We don't know the *exact* reduction in estimated emissions from this effort as we don't have a before and after picture.
 In [our reducing impact](/reducing-impact) section we modelled reductiions arising from two areas, employee hardware and cloud services.
 We found that adjustments in just those two areas are estimated to have reduced our estimates by 268 kgCO<sub>2</sub>e.
 So without making those efforts, our estimates would have been *at least* 764 kgCO<sub>2</sub>e. **That's roughly a one third reduction.**

 We recognise that making changes to our own practices is easier for us compared to larger organisations.
 Such organisations will have the same problems to address but at much more extreme rates of complexity, speed and cost.
 But that means the opportunities for making savings are likely to be greater too.

-Scott Logic's [2023 Environmental Impact Report](https://www.scottlogic.com/news/making-good-progress-towards-net-zero) details their digital emissions for the first time.
-Whilst there are some differences between our methodologies, their digital estate is estimated at 158,000 kgCO<sub>2</sub>e (158 tonnes CO<sub>2</sub>e).
-A one third reduction there is not trivial.

-**Actionable opportunity**

-> It is valuable for organisations to take the time to measure their digital estate emissions, and openly share them.
-This helps to dispel the myth that digital is not impact free both internally and within the wider industry.
-It also supports education around what steps can be taken to reduce impact.
+A one third reduction from a much bigger number is not a trivial impact to make.

 [To the top](#top)